 The company believes in its responsibility for social and economic climate in regions where it operates, takes part in social projects and programs, among other things on a voluntary pro-bono basis.
 The charity activities are realized in the form of public private partnership aiming sustainable development of the company and the region, where it operates.

 HMS Group focuses on helping children who are in need of medical treatment, as well as children in need of social and professional assistance.
 These projects are realised through:

-- Social support and protection of citizens, including improvement of the financial position of the indigenous peoples, social assistance to the unemployed, the disabled and other disadvantaged groups who, due to their specific physical or intellectual condition or other circumstances, are unable to implement their legitimate rights and interests by themselves;
+- social support and protection of citizens, including improvement of the financial position of indigenous peoples, and social assistance to unemployed, disabled and other disadvantaged groups who, due to their specific physical or intellectual condition or other circumstances, are unable to implement their legitimate rights and interests by themselves;

-- Rational usage of raw materials, environmental items and energy;
+- ensuring rational usage of raw materials, environmental items and energy;

 HMS Group’s facilities conducted quarterly surveys of emission of harmful substances into the atmosphere and evaluations of the effectiveness of dust and gas catchers.
-The company conducted an examination of emission sources, revised a draft of maximum permissible emissions, received new permits for air emissions, and developed a set of actions to decrease the level of pollutant emissions under unfavourable weather conditions.
-For the last three years, no excess of the maximum allowable pollutant emissions has been discovered.
+The company conducted an examination of emission sources, revized a draft of maximum permissible emissions, received new permits for air emissions, and developed a set of actions to decrease the level of pollutant emissions under unfavorable weather conditions.
+For the last years, no excess of the maximum allowable pollutant emissions has been discovered.

 The Group’s production facilities conducted chemical and microbiological analyses of natural surface water and waste storm water on a quarterly basis, and spillover tracking of storm water on a monthly basis.

-As an employer of 14 thousand people, HMS is one of the major job creators across the cities where its facilities are located.
-Employees are one of HMS Group’s core assets, and the company encourages them and assists them in achieving their full potential.
+As an employer of 13 thousand people, HMS is one of the major job creators across the cities where its facilities are located.
+Employees are one of HMS Group’s core assets, and the company encourages and assists them in achieving their full potential.